Pauan/rust-signals/README.md

 The `map` method takes in an input `SignalVec` and a closure, and it returns an output `SignalVec`.

-Whenever the input `SignalVec` inserts a new value (such as with `VecChange::Replace`, `VecChange::InsertAt`, `VecChange::UpdateAt`, or `VecChange::Push`), it will call the closure and will use its return value instead.
+It calls the closure for each value in the input `SignalVec`, and the output `SignalVec` contains the same values as the input `SignalVec`, except each value is replaced with the return value of the closure.

+It is guaranteed that the closure will be called exactly once for each value in the input `SignalVec`.

+When the input `SignalVec` changes, it automatically updates the output `SignalVec` as needed.

 So in the above example, `mapped` is a `SignalVec` with the same values as `my_vec`, except with `1` added to them.

 So if `my_vec` has the values `[1, 2, 3, 4, 5]` then `mapped` has the values `[2, 3, 4, 5, 6]`

-This is a ***very*** efficient method: it is always guaranteed constant time, regardless of how big the input `SignalVec` is.
+This is a ***very*** efficient method: it is guaranteed constant time, regardless of how big the input `SignalVec` is.
+The only exception is when the input `SignalVec` notifies with `VecChange::Replace`, in which case `map` is linear time.

 ----